 Stay Current on the Increasing Number of State-Level Regulations

 New regulations affecting fleet operations are increasing, and carriers must comply with existing requirements while keeping up with the latest changes.
-The federal government, as well as states, are creating stricter emissions requirements.
-California often takes the lead at the state level, and several measures the California Air Resources Board (CARB) has adopted are being introduced or implemented in other states.
+The federal government and some states are creating stricter emissions requirements.
+California often takes the lead at the state level, and the California Air Resources Board (CARB) has adopted several measures that are being introduced or implemented in other states.

-Keeping up with federal, state, and local regulations and record-keeping requirements can be a full-time job.
+Keeping up with federal, state and local regulations and record-keeping requirements can be a full-time job.
 Penske closely tracks regulatory requirements and works with equipment manufacturers to stay current on new and upcoming rules to ensure its customers are prepared.

 Advanced Clean Fleets Rule

-The Advanced Clean Fleets Rule (ACF) applies to companies that purchase equipment and mandates a 100% zero-emissions transition for on-road vehicles with GVWRs of 8,501 or more, yard tractors, and some light-duty package delivery vehicles between 2023 and 2042.
+The Advanced Clean Fleets Rule (ACF) applies to companies that purchase equipment and mandates a 100% zero-emissions transition for on-road vehicles with GVWRs of 8,501 lbs. or more, yard tractors, and some light-duty package delivery vehicles between 2023 and 2042.
 Fleets are divided into drayage, public, and federal and high-priority fleets.
-California adopted the measure this year, which has been introduced in the Senate in New York.
+California adopted the measure this year, which has also been introduced in the Senate in New York.

-ACF reporting requirements differ depending on the fleet type.
-Drayage fleet requirements, for example, apply to drayage vehicles that deliver to port and railyard facilities, and only zero-emission vehicles can be added to CA drayage operation starting January 1, 2024.
+Internal combustion engine drayage trucks that intend to continue or begin operations at a California seaport or intermodal railyard must register with CARB by December 31, 2023, in the TRUCRS database.
 Legacy diesel trucks must be removed when the engine reaches 18 years or 13 years and 800,000 miles.
 In California, trucks must visit a seaport or railyard at least once a year starting in 2024 to remain on the registry.

 Requirements for high-priority and federal fleets apply if a company owns or dispatches 50 or more vehicles under common ownership or controls more than $50 million in gross annual revenue with at least one vehicle operating in the state.
 The federal fleet requirement applies to federal government fleets, hired affected fleets or subsidiaries, or fleet combinations with 50 or more trucks.
-They must only add zero-emission vehicles to their fleet after January 1, 2024, but may purchase near zero-emission vehicles if no zero-emission vehicle is available until 2035.
+They must only add zero-emission vehicles to their fleet after January 1, 2024, but may purchase near zero-emission vehicles if no zero-emission vehicles are available until 2035.

 Advanced Clean Truck Rule